Bandarban Sadar Upazila

 Bandarban Sadar (বান্দরবান সদর) is an upazila of Bandarban District in the Division of Chittagong, Bangladesh.

 Geography

-Bandarban Sadar is located at 22.2333°N 92.1917°E. It has a total area of 501.99 km2.
+Bandarban Sadar is located at 22.2333°N 92.1917°E. It has a total area of 501.98 km2.

 Demographics

-According to the 2011 Bangladesh census, Bandarban Sadar Upazila had 18,934 households and a population of 88,282, 46.9% of whom lived in urban areas.
-10.6% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 49.3%, compared to the national average of 51.8%.
+As of the 2022 Bangladeshi census, Bandarban Sadar upazila had a population of 111,096.

+Religion

+Islam the largest religion in Bandarban Upazila.
+Islam is being followed by about 46% of the population.

+Buddhists form the second-largest religious minority.
+According to the 2022 census Buddhists form 36% of the total population.